Where the homemade dressing love all began!

 Yes.
 Vinegar is pretty tart and acidic tasting and is simply made from grapes.
 Vinaigrette is a salad dressing that features balsamic vinegar as a key ingredient along with oil and oftentimes some type of sweetener.

-There are many uses for this flavorful dressing.
-In addition to topping salads, you can use it as a marinade, or drizzle over chicken, steak, fish, or even roasted veggies.
+In addition to topping salads, you can use balsamic vinaigrette as a marinade, or drizzle over chicken, steak, fish, or even roasted veggies.

 What to Serve with Balsamic Vinaigrette

-Now that you’ve made your own homemade balsamic vinaigrette, it’s time to enjoy!
-Try it in this Blue Berry Salad or in any of the following recipes:
+Now that you’ve made your own homemade balsamic vinaigrette recipe, it’s time to enjoy!

 Ingredients